 All mentors in the Program are appointed by the AALA Mentoring Program Committee and may agree to take up to 3 mentees as part of the Program.

-The AALA Mentoring Program will formally run from October 2016 to March 2017.
+The AALA Mentoring Program will formally run for six months from 4 May 2020 to 4 November 2020.
 During this period mentees should make contact with their mentors and arrange to meet on a regular basis as agreed.
 The AALA Mentoring Program Committee will be available to provide guidance to mentors and mentees at all times.